Open Shortest Path First: OSPF over MPLS VPN

-To achieve this, a non-standard OSPF-BGP redistribution is used.
+To achieve this, a modified OSPF-BGP redistribution is used.
 All OSPF routes retain the source LSA type and metric.

-To prevent loops, an optional DN bit is used in LSAs to indicate that a route has already been sent from the provider edge to the customer's equipment.
+To prevent loops, an optional DN bit is set by the service provider in LSAs from the provider equipment to indicate that a route has already been sent to the customer's equipment.

 OSPF extensions

 Traffic engineering

 OSPF-TE is an extension to OSPF extending the expressivity to allow for traffic engineering and use on non-IP networks.
 Using OSPF-TE, more information about the topology can be exchanged using opaque LSA carrying type–length–value elements.
 These extensions allow OSPF-TE to run completely out of band of the data plane network.
 This means that it can also be used on non-IP networks, such as optical networks.

 OSPF-TE is used in GMPLS networks as a means to describe the topology over which GMPLS paths can be established.
 GMPLS uses its own path setup and forwarding protocols, once it has the full network map.

-In the Resource Reservation Protocol (RSVP), OSPF-TE is used for recording and flooding RSVP signaled bandwidth reservations for label switched paths within the link-state database.
+In the Resource Reservation Protocol (RSVP), OSPF-TE is used for recording and flooding RSVP signaled bandwidth reservations for label-switched paths within the link-state database.